scikit-hep/scikit-hep.github.io/pages/developers/coverage.md

 One can also configure `Codecov` and coverage reports passed to `Codecov` using `codecov.yml`. `codecov.yml` should be placed inside the `.github` folder, along with your `workflows` folder.
 Additionally, `Codecov` allows you to create and edit this `YAML` file directly through your `Codecov` project's settings!

-A recommended configuration for `Codecov` -
+A recommended configuration for `Codecov`:

 ```yaml
 codecov: